3 ways to cut the clutter from your writing

 There are many ways to explain this outcome.
 We can explain this outcome in many ways.

-• Go through and underline/highlight/bracket phrases like the examples.
+• Go through and underline or highlight the phrases like the examples.

 See also more tips, such as using short words and short sentences.